RHEcosystemAppEng/schema-pusher/.github/README.md

 --bootstrap, (mandatory) kafka bootstrap url.
 --registry, (mandatory) service registry url.
 --strategy, (optional) subject naming strategy, [topic record topic_record] (default: topic_record).
---topic (mandatory), topic/s to push the schemas to (repeatable).
+--topic (mandatory), topic/s to push the schemas to (repeatable in correlation with schema).
---content, (mandatory) base64 encoded 'tar.gz' archive containing the schema files.
+--schema, (mandatory) base64 encoded schema file (repeatable in correlation with topic).
 --truststore, (optional) base64 encoded pkcs12 truststore for identifying the bootstrap (inclusive with truststorePassword).
 --truststorePassword (optional) password for accessing the pkcs12 truststore (inclusive with truststore).
 --keystore, (optional) base64 encoded pkcs12 keystore for identifying to the bootstrap (inclusive with keystorePassword).